 In addition, the whole inspection (including the application of powder and visual inspection) can be done by one person.
 There are compact devices now available that can be easily operated.
-For instance, the Electro-Spect PM-6 is a portable and lightweight magnetic particle testing device.
+For instance, the Parker PM-50 is a portable and lightweight magnetic particle testing device.
 It’s ideal for one-man inspection.

 2. What about the costs?